Austria is synonymous with alpine skiing. With around 400 ski resorts, we can safely call Austria a winter sports

 Austria has strict safety regulations and all ski centres must adhere to high technical standards on their facilities.
-The lift systems are of top quality, well maintained and safety is of the highest concern.
+The lift systems are of top quality, and well maintained and safety is of the highest concern.
 It isn’t only laws and regulations that promote the high standards, but also the stiff competition.
-Both competition among the countless ski resorts in Austria and from neighbouring countries.
-Thus, in order to attract a steady stream of tourists, Austria needs to have the best, most challenging and funniest ski resorts, to stay on top of the game.
+Both compete among the countless ski resorts in Austria and from neighbouring countries.
+Thus, to attract a steady stream of tourists, Austria needs to have the best, most challenging and funniest ski resorts, to stay on top of the game.
 Furthermore, Austria is a good choice because prices are generally lower than in France and Switzerland.

 < Click on the images to enlarge >

 Tourism with style

 You will find everything from 5-star luxury hotels to small cosy family-run guesthouses.
 With a few exceptions, Austria has avoided building large hotel complexes of concrete skyscrapers or ugly artificial tourist machines.
 Ski resorts in Austria have usually sprung up with the construction of a lift system near an existing city, town or village.
-Thus, because the Austrians try to preserve and to take care of traditional or historic houses, you mostly find genuine and historical places to spend your vacation.
+Thus, because the Austrians try to preserve and take care of traditional or historic houses, you mostly find genuine and historical places to spend your vacation.
 One good example of a ski resort where you can combine good and varied skiing with a genuine Austrian village is Hinterstoder in Upper Austria.
-Notwithstanding, some ski resorts / villages have been built from scratch in places where there didn’t use to be any larger settlements.
+Notwithstanding, some ski resorts/villages have been built from scratch in places where there didn’t use to be any larger settlements.